Otto Buchwitz: Weimar Republic

 Afterwards, in 1919, he became the deputy district administrator for the Görlitz district.
-Additionally, in 1920, Buchwitz was elected as Political Secretary of the SPD in Lower Silesia.
+Additionally, in 1920, Buchwitz was elected as political secretary of the SPD in Lower Silesia.

-From the beginning of the Weimar Republic, he was a member of the Silesian Provincial Parliament.
-He also represented the SPD as a deputy in the Prussian Landtag from 1921 to 1924 and as a representative for the Liegnitz constituency in the Reichstag from 1924 to 1933.
+From the beginning of the Weimar Republic, he was a member of the Lower Silesian Provincial Parliament.
+He also represented the SPD as a deputy in the Prussian Landtag from 1921 to 1924, and as a representative from electoral constituency 8 (Liegnitz) in the Reichstag from 1924 to 1933.

 Buchwitz additionally helped to establish the Reichsbanner Schwarz-Rot-Gold in 1924 and the Iron Front in Lower Silesia in 1931.
-In 1932 he was arrested for illegally carrying a weapon and sentenced to three months in prison.
+In 1932, he was arrested for illegally carrying a weapon and sentenced to three months in prison.

 Nazi Germany

 After the Nazis came to power, Buchwitz, along with other SPD Reichstag deputies, voted against the Enabling Act and subsequently went into exile in Denmark.

-From there, he organized the escape of German regime opponents to Sweden and wrote for the anti-fascist weekly "Freies Deutschland" published in Brussels.
+From there, Buchwitz organized the escape of German regime opponents to Sweden and wrote for the anti-fascist weekly Freies Deutschland published in Brussels.
 On 16 September 1937, he was stripped of his German citizenship.
 Only a few days after the German occupation of Denmark in April 1940, he was arrested in Copenhagen and handed over to the Gestapo in July.
 In July 1941, he was sentenced to eight years in prison.

 Buchwitz was first imprisoned in Brandenburg-Görden Prison, then in Sonnenburg concentration camp.
 There, the illegal communist leadership contacted him, and they discussed their course of action until the end of Nazi rule and thereafter.

 On 27 April 1945, the prison director Thümmler and most of the guards fled before the approaching Red Army.
 The political prisoners disarmed the remaining guards and took over the leadership of the prison.
 A military formation occupied the gate.
 Around 2 PM, the first Soviet tank reached the prison.
 On 28 April, about 100 former political prisoners moved via Bagow and Nauen to Berlin.
 Buchwitz was so weakened that he had to be transported in a handcart.